 When unexpected expenses pile up and the emergency fund has been drained, where can you turn for money?
 For many people their biggest stash of savings is hidden away in tax-advantaged retirement accounts, such as an IRA or 401(k).

-Unfortunately, the government imposes a 10 percent penalty on any withdrawals before age 59 1/2.
+Unfortunately, the U.S. government imposes a 10 percent penalty on any withdrawals before age 59 1/2.
 Some early distributions qualify for a waiver of that penalty — for instance hardships, higher education expenses and buying a first home.

 Though the IRS does not recognize being flat broke as a hardship, there are situations when investors can tap their retirement plan before age 59 1/2 without paying the 10 percent penalty.

 What is a 401(k) and IRA penalty withdrawal?

 Generally, if you withdraw money from a 401(k) before the plan’s normal retirement age or from an IRA before turning 59 ½, you’ll pay an additional 10 percent in income tax as a penalty.
 But there are some exceptions that allow for penalty-free withdrawals.